 Disclaimer: This post comes from me as a technologist and a reader, not as a writer.
 As a writer, I keep my opinions on reviews and reviewers to myself.

 Paying someone to review your book is like asking your mom what she thought of the card you made her for Mother’s Day in the third grade.
 Wait.
-No. It’s more like going to The Moonlight Bunny Ranch, getting the all-you-can-@#$% special, and asking each of your escorts if you’re well endowed.
+No. It’s more like going to The Moonlight Bunny Ranch, getting the [email protected]#$% special, and asking each of your escorts if you’re well endowed.

 Don’t expect any honesty.

 It’s clear we the readers have a problem.
 You see, people are also doing this without money changing hands.
 With the overwhelming number of people getting into self publishing, each trying to clamour for attention and sales, we’re also seeing a rise in highly-biased reviews from a variety of sources.
 The bottom line is you just can’t trust reviews the way originally intended.
 Now I’m not saying all self-published authors engage in this behavior, or that this behavior is isolated to only self-publishing, but the review landscape is tainted such that it’s often difficult to distinguish honesty from marketing.